NeuraXmy/nightreign-overlay-helper/README.md

 ## Safety
 The program recognizes game information by capturing screenshots of the game screen, without modifying game data or reading/writing to game memory.

+## Acknowledgements

+- All image resources used in this program are copyrighted by their respective owners.
+- Thanks to [Fuwish](https://github.com/Fuwishx) for map data support.

 ---

 # 黑夜君临悬浮助手